Boat Registration Renewal by State

 Online Renewal

-4. Pay the renewal fee by credit or debit card
+4. Pay the renewal fee by the agency's accepted payment method.

 Mail-In Renewal

-1. Complete the renewal form (often included with your renewal notice)
+1. Complete the renewal form or renewal notice.

 In-Person Renewal